system76/tech-docs/src/models/nebula49-1/assembly.md

 ![Be Quiet!
 Silent Wings 4 120mm Box](./img/side-fan-unboxing.webp)

-3. Place the fan in the desired position along the GPU brace.
+3. Place the fan in the desired position along the side fan bracket.
     - The spinning side of the fan should face outward, while the stationary label should face inward.
-    - The preinstalled pinholes on the fan will line up with the long holes in the GPU brace.
+    - The preinstalled pinholes on the fan will line up with the long holes in the side fan bracket.
 4. From the back (inside of the machine), insert the rubber mounting pins through the pinholes at each corner of the fan.
-    - The GPU brace can optionally be [removed](#removing-the-gpu-brace) to make working with the rubber mounting pins easier.
+    - The side fan bracket can optionally be [removed](#removing-the-side-fan-bracket) to make working with the rubber mounting pins easier.

 ![Mounted side fan](./img/side-fan-mounted.webp)

-5. Plug the side fan into one of the headers on the GPU brace's fan splitter board.
+5. Plug the side fan into one of the headers on the side fan bracket's fan splitter board.
 The nearby velcro strap can be used to hold the fan's cable.
 6. Repeat the steps for a second fan, if desired.

 ## Installing the power supply: